Jürgen Brähmer: World Boxing Super Series

 In July 2017, Brähmer joined the super middleweight World Boxing Super Series.
 Brähmer hadn't fought at super middleweight in roughly a decade.
 He fought Rob Brant in the first round of the tournament, beating him by unanimous decision.
 He had to withdraw from the next fight and therefore the series due to an influenzal infection.

+Post WBSS

 In his first fight after dropping out of the WBSS, Brähmer fought veteran Pablo Nievas in Hamburg, Germany.
 It was an easy win for the German, who was in control throughout the fight and managed to force the referee to stop the fight with a flurry of punches towards Nievas in the fifth round.

 In his next fight, Brähmer again won comfortably, this time bz way of knockout, flooring his opponent Kadrija in the second round with a vicious shot in the liver.

 Brähmer scored his fourth win in a row over Jürgen Doberstein, on 21 December 2019.
 Brähmer scored a seventh-round KO win and looked impressive doing it, stating that he is ready for another world title run.